What is the new coronavirus?

 Click here for more information about COVID-19 immunity.

-COVID-19 vaccine development occurred at an unprecedented pace.
-The first vaccines were authorized for emergency use in the United States in December 2020.
-There are now four available vaccines.
+The first COVID-19 vaccines were authorized for emergency use in the United States in December 2020.

-All of these vaccines are highly effective at reducing the risk of severe COVID-19, hospitalization and death, and they may reduce the risk of developing long COVID.
-However, they do not reliably prevent infection or transmission, and they do not work as well against newer SARS-CoV-2 variants.
-All authorized vaccines are generally safe and well tolerated.
+All of these vaccines are generally safe and well tolerated.
+They are highly effective at preventing severe illness, hospitalization and death, and they may reduce the risk of developing long COVID.
+However, they do not reliably prevent infection or transmission.
+Vaccines trigger the production of antibodies against SARS-CoV-2, but these typically wane after a few months.
+They also stimulate memory B-cell and T-cell responses, which provide longer-lasting protection against severe disease.

 How is COVID-19 treated?